 .addAction(replyAction)

-// won't appear in Android UI, but still satisfy Android Auto's
+// in the Android UI but the app satisfies Android Auto's

-// visible or invisible.
-This is just a stylistic choice.
+// visible or invisible; it is a stylistic choice.

 .addInvisibleAction(markAsReadAction)